-Hillside High School - Admission Number 145
+Hillside High School - Admission Number 175

-After the admission of pupils with an Education, Health and Care Plan where the school is named in the plan, and where there are more applications than places available, the following admissions criteria will be applied in order, by Sefton LA, to allocate places at the school, on behalf of the school's Governing Body:
+After the admission of pupils with an Education, Health and Care Plan where the school is named in the plan, and where there are more applications than places available, the following admissions criteria will be applied in order, by Sefton LA, to allocate places at the school, on behalf of the school's Governing Body (or Multi Academy Trust):

-- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order). - 2) Sibling Children who have either a brother or sister living in the same house who already attends the school as long as they will still be at the school in September 2024.
-(1) Sibling is defined in these arrangements as: Brothers and sisters including step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s) partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2024. - 3) Contributory Primary Schools Children who, at the start of the Spring Term 2024, are on the roll of either Bedford Primary School or Christ Church CE Primary School.
-(1) - 4) Distance Other requests that name the school as a preference.
+- 1) Looked After Children A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order. - 2) Sibling Children who have either a brother or sister living in the same house who already attends the school as long as they will still be at the school in September 2026.
+(1) Sibling is defined in these arrangements as: Brothers and sisters including step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s) partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2026. - 3) Children of staff Where the member of staff has been employed at Hillside High School for 2 or more years at the time of application, or the member of staff was recruited to fill a vacant post for which there is a demonstrable skill shortage.
+(1) Parent(s)/carer(s) must state the employee's name on their admission application form.
+Details will be validated by the school. - 4) Contributory Primary Schools Children who, at the start of the Spring Term 2026, are on the roll of either Bedford Primary School or Christ Church CE Primary School.
+(1) - 5) Distance Other requests that name the school as a preference.
 (1)